DavidCradock/Nexus/README.md

 - Add Network helper code.
 Maybe use Raknet or whatever is out there these days?

 **Done**
+- Fix multiple windows being moved at the same time if their title bars are roughly in the same position.
 - Moved updating and rendering of windows from GUIManager to GUIWindow
 - Added Z ordering of GUI windows.
 - Remove all the old coding style of underscores, C/S at beginning of class/structs, "_m" for private members etc. Tidy up all the code with new.